Top 10 Scholarship Friendly MBA Schools

 London Business School, UK

 LBS has a variety of scholarships to offer, ranging from merit-based to need-based scholarships.
-The scholarship is available to candidates who are able to apply successfully in Stage 1, 2, and 3 of the application process.
-These scholarships are open to all students, and there are also scholarships that are specific for women as well as to students coming from different nationalities (such as Africans, Americans, Australians, British Canadians, Latin Americans, Chinese).
+The scholarship is available to candidates who can apply successfully in Stage 1, 2, and 3 of the application process.
+These scholarships are open to all students.
+Some scholarships are specific for women and students from different nationalities (such as Africans, Americans, Australians, British Canadians, Latin Americans, Chinese).
 These scholarships can either be full fee awards or one-time.

 View school profile here: https://www.london.edu/masters-degrees/mba/fees-financing-and-scholarships